Fractional COO · East Midlands

 Outcomes from comparable engagements

-A values-driven professional services firm with strong client relationships and healthy demand.
-The missing piece was operational structure and a leadership team developed to hold it.
-Collections were inconsistent and largely manual.
-Financial management was reactive, with decisions made without forward visibility.
-Leadership stress was rising as complexity outpaced structure.
+A values-driven firm with strong client relationships and healthy demand.
+The missing piece was operational structure and a leadership team developed to hold it — collections were inconsistent and manual, financial management was reactive, and leadership stress was rising as complexity outpaced structure.
+We installed a weekly leadership cadence, forward cash flow visibility, a disciplined collections rhythm, and clear role ownership.
+Collections discipline improved materially, anxiety gave way to visibility, and the team began operating with real authority.

 “We love working with David.
 It may end up being the most impactful decision we have made in our business.”

-— Partner, professional services firm
+Partner, professional services firm

 Book an Operational Clarity Call